This page will be updated frequently. Please find information listed by category, then by date listed from most recent to oldest.

 Food Industry Virtual Office Hours

-Join us for a Q & A and facilitated discussion to address questions from the food industry on COVID-19.
-Speak directly to subject matter experts in sanitation, epidemiology, microbiology, virology, food safety culture, business continuity and the food safety of dairy foods, fresh fruits and vegetables, and processed foods and beverages.
-General food industry virtual office hours are now being offered every other week.
+The New York Integrated Food Safety Center of Excellence and the IFS@CU are hosting a Q & A and facilitated discussion to address questions from the food industry on COVID-19.
+Speak directly to subject matter experts in sanitation, epidemiology, microbiology, virology, food safety culture, and the food safety of dairy foods, fresh fruits and vegetables, and processed foods and beverages.

 Do you have a question for the panel but do not want to ask it live?
 You can submit questions in advance:

 2) Anonymously on the IFS@CU website ( instituteforfoodsafety.cornell.edu/content/submit-question-virtual-office-hours), or

 Visit the IFS@CU's website (instituteforfoodsafety.cornell.edu/coronavirus-covid-19/virtual-office-hours) to learn more about upcoming sessions.

 Intended audience: Open to anyone in the food industry from farm to fork.

 After registering, you will receive a confirmation email with information to join the session.

 Subject matter experts on the panel